US

 An Ethos of War

-presidents pervade the capital city and many town squares and parks throughout
+wars, and wartime presidents pervade the capital city and many town squares and

-of the Mall in Washington DC, taken by thousands of students and vacationing
+A typical tour of the Mall in Washington DC, taken by thousands of

-families every year, usually includes stops at the Vietnam Veterans Memorial,
+students and vacationing families every year, usually includes stops at the

-personal moments help to sustain the strongly held US belief that it is honorable
+memorials and personal moments help to sustain the strongly held US belief that

 Conversely,